 Figure 1: Schematic of the SQCRAMscope. (a) Rendering of the SQCRAMscope as mounted on the optical table.
 An equipment rack suspended from the ceiling (not shown) secures the cold head above the optical table. (b) Cross-section schematic of the inside of the science chamber (not to scale); region corresponds to the dashed black box in panel (a).
-Four temperature sensors are labeled by colored triangles: silicon diodes on the ULVI second stage (dark blue) and sample mount (light blue), a calibrated silicon diode on the sample chip (red), and a platinum sensor on the radiation shield (orange).
+Five temperature sensors are labeled by colored triangles: silicon diodes on the ULVI second stage (dark blue), ULVI radiation shield (purple), and sample mount (light blue), and a calibrated silicon diode on the sample chip (red) as well as a platinum sensor on the radiation shield (orange).